Xounder/Simulation---Resistor-and-Ohm-s-Law/README.md

 A simulation that demonstrates the use of resistor and Ohm's law using the Python language and the Pygame library

-Vá em dist -> Resistor.exe
+Go to dist -> Resistor.exe